uhppoted/uhppoted/README.md

 The components supplement the manufacturer supplied application which is 'Windows-only' and provides limited support for integration with other systems.

+FYA, after much discussion it has been decided that _uhppoted_ is pronounced _u-hop-id-ay-d_ (juː hɒp ɪt eɪd).

 ### Operating systems